Particular/docs.particular.net/transports/azure-service-bus/performance-tuning_body_asb_[7,).partial.md

 The receive performance can be tweaked in all applications by adjusting the following settings:

   * `MessagingFactories().NumberOfMessagingFactoriesPerNamespace()`: Each factory manages a TCP connection to the broker, this connection has throughput limits.
-The number of factories depends on how much bandwidth Azure Service Bus is allowed to consume and the size of the messages.
+The number of factories required depends on how much bandwidth Azure Service Bus is allowed to consume and the size of the messages.
 Monitor the networks received and sent bytes per second.
 If the network isn't congested, try to increase the number of factories and clients.
 The optimal value range is probably somewhere between 16 and a multiple of it, like 64 on partitioned queues (as they consist of 16 partitions).
   * `NumberOfClientsPerEntity()`: Keep this value equal to the number of factories, this ensures there is one internal receive client per factory.

 Changing the following settings will also improve application performance; however, their values should depend on the nature of the application:

   * `LimitMessageProcessingConcurrencyTo()`: This is the global concurrency limit across all receive entities.
 The value should be determined according to the formula: `desired concurrency per receiver` x `number of receivers`.
 A receiver in the context of the transport is a message pump which takes care of one or more entities (queues and subscriptions) to receive from.
 Each message pump has its concurrency limitation.
 The global concurrency limit will be shared across all pumps that are simultaneously receiving messages.
   * `MessageReceivers().PrefetchCount()`: Value is set per receiver.
 The higher throughput rate for an individual receiver, the more aggressive prefetching should be applied (i.e. the higher value for `PrefetchCount`).
-  * `Transactions()`: The transactional guarantees have a significant impact on performance, for example,  the application using `ReceiveOnly` will have much better performance than an application using SendsAtomicWithReceive`.
+  * `Transactions()`: The transactional guarantees have a significant impact on performance.
+For example, the application using `ReceiveOnly` will have much better performance than an application using SendsAtomicWithReceive`.

-NOTE: If an endpoint is a sender and a receiver some settings like `MessagingFactories().NumberOfMessagingFactoriesPerNamespace()` need to be tweaked accordingly.
+NOTE: If an endpoint is a sender and a receiver the setting `MessagingFactories().NumberOfMessagingFactoriesPerNamespace()` needs to be tweaked accordingly.
 In general it is recommended to optimize for receive performance since these settings might also improve the send performance.

 ### Sends Atomic With Receive